rundeck/docs/docs/upgrading/upgrading-to-4.3.md

 - Go to the key storage page
 - Select the private key need to be overwritten then click the Overwrite Key button in the toolbar
 - Follow the same steps as [Add a Private Key](/manual/system-configs.html#key-storage) to overwrite the keys

+## For Github SCM users:
+[Github has stopped supporting insecure algorithms](https://github.blog/2021-09-01-improving-git-protocol-security-github/#when-are-these-changes-effective), and our current SSH implementation doesn't support the algorithms required by Github so you cannot use `Private Key` method to authenticate Rundeck client to Github.
+As a workaround, You still can use the `Password` authentication method with the Github `Personal Access Token` to connect to your Github repos.

+We are working on upgrading the SSH implementation to solve this issue in a future release.